UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Activities (AS):**

   - **Creation:** Players add activities as they see fit at any point in time, with no restrictions on the number or type.
-Activities can remain in a list until the player decides to undertake them.
+Activities can remain in a list until the player decides to undertake them in a quest.

   - **Measurement Units:** The amount of activity is determined by the player upon creation, using any suitable units (e.g., times, minutes, reps, sets, pages, meters, liters).

-  - **Completion:** Players should honestly assess whether they have completed the daily requirements of an activity.

 - **Quests (QS):**

   - **Initiation:** Players decide the desired duration of a quest in days, limited only by their available Confidence Points (CP).

+  - **Association with Activities:** A quest is undertaken by selecting an activity from the player's list.
+The quest then sets a daily requirement (todo) based on the activity's parameters.

   - **Pledge:** To undertake a quest, players pledge CP equal to the quest's cost.

   - **Failure:** If a todo of a quest is not completed on any day, the quest fails, and the pledged CP is lost.

 - **Todos (TS):**

   - **Definition:** The individual daily tasks within a quest.
-Each todo represents one day's commitment to the quest.
+Each todo represents one day's commitment to perform the activity's required amount.

-  - **Completion:** Marked by a daily checkmark when the activity is completed.
+  - **Completion:** Marked by a daily checkmark when the activity's required amount is completed.

 - **Confidence Points (CP):**

   - **Initial CP:** Determined subjectively by the player's self-assessed confidence level on a scale from 1 to 10.

   - **Earning CP:** Players earn CP by completing todos and successfully completing quests.

   - **Spending CP:** CP is spent when pledging for new quests.

 - **Difficulty:**